Similarities and Differences Between Angie and nginx#

 How Angie Relates to nginx#

 From the very beginning, Angie has been positioned as a fork of nginx.
-This term (in English, "fork", not to be confused with "branch") is perhaps one of the cornerstones of open source software.
+This term is perhaps one of the cornerstones of open source software.
 On the other hand, it is often accompanied by misunderstandings and misinterpretations.

 A fork occurs when a new project begins based on an open-source project, entirely or partially borrowing code from its predecessor.
 The borrowing itself should hardly raise questions: this is precisely why the creators initially make the code open.
 As a classic said, "Let a hundred flowers bloom, let a hundred schools of thought contend."